Nature of project: experimental, software

-This is a challenging project and requires excellent programming skills (especially if taken through to an extended project), some knowledge of computer vision and hardware control of a robotic device.
+This is a challenging project and requires excellent programming skills (especially if taken as a full rather than joint project), some knowledge of computer vision and hardware control of a robotic device.
 The concept behind this project is relatively new.

 |milestone||to be completed by|

 |Learn to navigate with images and map project images onto sea surface||end of February|

 |Experiment with stacking images to pull out maximum, minimum brightnesses and other temporal image parameters||mid-March|